 APP 11 requires an entity to take reasonable steps to protect personal information it holds from misuse, interference and loss, and from unauthorised access, modification or disclosure.

-Under Part IIIC of the Privacy Act 1988 (Cth), organisations with an annual turnover exceeding $3 million (plus private sector health service providers, credit reporting bodies, credit providers, entities that trade in personal information and tax file number (TFN) recipients) are subject to the notifiable data breach scheme.
+Under Part IIIC of the Privacy Act 1988 (Cth), organisations with an annual turnover exceeding $3 million (and private sector health service providers, credit reporting bodies, credit providers, entities that trade in personal information and tax file number (TFN) recipients) are subject to the notifiable data breach scheme.
 These organisations must promptly inform individuals whose personal information has been affected in a data breach that is likely to cause serious harm.

 A data breach occurs when personal information that an entity holds is subject to unauthorised access or disclosure, or is lost, and a reasonable person would determine this is likely to cause serious harm (or risk thereof) to affected entities.